-ANSI/NSF Standard 53 for reduction of trihalomethanes

-ANSI/NSF Standard 53 for reduction of volatile organic compounds (VOCs)
+- ANSI/NSF Standard 53 for reduction of trihalomethanes - ANSI/NSF Standard 53 for reduction of volatile organic compounds (VOCs)

 When will the water treatment plant be ready?

-Our plans are as follows:
+Our plans are as follows: We are building a water treatment plant that will allow us to meet these guidelines.

-- By the end of 2005, a \$9 million ultraviolet (UV) light system will be protecting our water against parasites such as Cryptosporidium.
-The water will pass through large pipes containing lamps resembling office fluorescent lights.
-UV treatment will not produce by-products and will not change the taste, odour or appearance of the water. - By the end of 2007, the rest of the water treatment plant will be operating.
-There will be several treatment processes, including ozonation, filtering and chloramination.
+- In 2006, we finished installing a \$9 million ultraviolet (UV) light system to protect our water against parasites such as Cryptosporidium.
+The water passes through large chambers containing lamps resembling office fluorescent lights.
+UV treatment does not change the taste, odour or appearance of the water. - In early 2009, we will finish building the plant.
+It will include several treatment processes, including ozonation, filtering and chloramination.